BioBoost/python_raspberry_pi_course/python_language/making_decisions.md

 isAChild = (age >= 0 and age <= 14)      # False
 ```

-> #### Warning::Lazy evaluation
->
-> These operators exhibit "short-circuiting" behavior, which means that the second operand is evaluated only if needed.
-This is also called lazy evaluations.
-So for example in an OR condition, if the first operand is `True`, the outcome must also be `True`.
-For this reason the second operand is not checked anymore.
-The same happens with an AND condition.
-If the first operand resolves to `False`, the second operand is not evaluated anymore and the condition resolves to `False`.

 ### The if statement

 The `if` statement is the most basic of all the control flow statements.
 It tells your program to execute a certain section of code only if a particular condition evaluates to `True`.